 Maxpay started offering clients the Visa Merchant Purchase Inquiry (VMPI) solution to up our chargeback prevention services for merchants.
 VMPI allows avoiding friendly fraud chargebacks altogether – merchants can provide the data necessary to prove the validity of the purchase.

 The white label solution Maxpay started back in 2017, for online payment processing and risk management, allowed the fintech company Genome to partner with municipal parking services in Lithuania.

 The proof that our work pays off came with the Financial Times list of 1000 fastest-growing companies in Europe, where Maxpay – the only Maltese company on the list – took 306th place with a compound annual growth rate of 85,7%.

 Acquisition International magazine added to Maxpay’s awards collection, naming the company the best online business payment service provider in Malta of 2020.
 And Covery got into the list of the top fraud solution providers by the Merchant Fraud Journal and was acknowledged in the infographics by About-Fraud.
 The consolidated efforts of the team and management also resulted in Maxpay’s CEO Artem Tymoshenko becoming an Online Payments CEO of the year in Europe, according to Global CEO Excellence Awards.

-But for us, the greatest reward is that for the last six years, 2650 merchants trusted Maxpay with their business, and each day we strive to go the extra mile with our services.
-Keep rocking, team!
+But for us, the greatest reward is that in the last six years the team grew to 90 professionals and thousands merchants trusted Maxpay with their business, and each day we strive to go the extra mile with our services.
+Keep rocking, Maxpay!